nativefier/nativefier/README.md

 ```bash
 $ nativefier --name "Some Awesome App" "http://medium.com"
 ```
+Read the [API documentation](docs/api.md) for other command line flags and options that can be used to configure the packaged app.

 If you would like high resoulution icons to be used, please contribute to the [icon repository](https://github.com/jiahaog/nativefier-icons)!